inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

    :language: ini

-Since the frequency and bandwidth of transmissions for all hosts is exactly the same, inferring which transmissions interfere is obvious (all of them).
+Since the frequency and bandwidth of transmissions for all hosts are exactly the same, inferring which transmissions interfere is obvious (all of them).
 In this case, a scalar analog model is sufficient.
-The following video shows the node-pairs communicating, the number of sent/received packets is displayed above the nodes, as well as the state of the contention modules of the transmitting hosts.
+The following video shows the node-pairs communicating; the number of sent/received packets is displayed above the nodes, as well as the state of the contention modules of the transmitting hosts.